Augustan literature: Political and religious context

 The Restoration period ended with the exclusion crisis and the Glorious Revolution, where Parliament set up a new rule for succession to the British throne that would always prefer Protestantism over consanguinity.
 That had brought William III and Mary II to the throne instead of James II, and that was codified in the Act of Settlement 1701.
 James had fled to France from where his son, James Francis Edward Stuart, launched an attempt to retake the throne in 1715.
 Another attempt was launched by the latter's son Charles Edward Stuart in 1745.
 The attempted invasions are often referred to as "the 15" and "the 45".
 When William died, Anne Stuart came to the throne.
 Anne's reign saw two wars and great triumphs by John Churchill, the Duke of Marlborough.
 Marlborough's wife, Sarah Churchill, was Anne's best friend, and many supposed that she secretly controlled the Queen in every respect.
 With the belief that true power rested in the hands of the leading ministers, the two factions of politics stepped up their opposition to each other, and Whig and Tory were at each other's throats.
 That weakness at the throne would lead quickly to the expansion of the powers of the party leader in Parliament and the establishment in all but name of the prime minister office in the form of Robert Walpole.
-When Anne died without surviving issue, George I, Elector of Hanover, came to the throne.
+When Anne died without a surviving issue, George I, Elector of Hanover, came to the throne.
 George I spoke poor English, and his isolation from the English people was instrumental in keeping his power relatively irrelevant.

 His son, George II, on the other hand, spoke some English and some more French, and his rule was the first full Hanoverian rule in England.
 By then, the powers of Parliament had silently expanded, and his power was perhaps only equal to that of Parliament.

 London's population exploded spectacularly.
 During the Restoration, it had grown from around 350,000 to 600,000 in 1700 (Old Bailey) (Millwall history).
 By 1800, it had reached 950,000.
-Not all of the residents were prosperous, as the Enclosure Acts had destroyed lower-class farming in the countryside, and rural areas experienced painful poverty.
+Not all of the residents were prosperous, as the inclosure acts had destroyed lower-class farming in the countryside, and rural areas experienced painful poverty.
 Communities of the country poor were forced to migrate or suffer (see Thompson, Whigs) so young people from the country often moved to London with hopes of achieving success, which swelled the ranks of the urban poor and cheap labour for city employers.
 It also meant an increase in numbers of criminals, prostitutes and beggars.
 The fears of property crime, rape and starvation found in Augustan literature should be kept in the context of London's growth and the depopulation of the countryside.